jeffpar/pcjs/tools/pc/README.md

 is equivalent to `load a: --file pkunzip.exe`, but `--file` can also be useful for casting a wider search net.
 For example:

-    load a: --file pkunzip
+    load a: --file=pkunzip

 will match any file with `PKUNZIP` in the name (eg, `PKUNZIP.COM`, `PKUNZIP.EXE`), and:

-    load a: --file pkunzip exe
+    load a: --file="pkunzip exe"

 will match any file with *both* `PKUNZIP` and `EXE` in the name (eg, `PKUNZIP.EXE`, `PKUNZIP2.EXE`).
 There is no support for wildcards, since multiple search terms provide largely the same capability.